Markychoco/Me-And-The-Bees/README.md

 # Me-And-The-Bees
 ### We maybe know Mikaila.
-You know the multi millionaire who started Me and The Bees.
+You know the multi millionaire 9 year old girl who started Me and The Bees.
 Well this code is that website you use to buy lemonade.
 ME AND THE BEES
+Screenshots
+C:\Users\Charles\OneDrive\Pictures\Screenshots\me